Trump 4/15 Executive Order Targets Prescription Drug Cost, Transparency and Competitiveness Reforms

 ©2023 Cynthia Marcotte Stamer.
 Limited non-exclusive right to republish granted to Solutions Law Press, Inc.™

-Pharmaceutical Distributor Danco’s $765,000 False Claims Act Settlement Shows Importance Of Customs Marking and Duty Rules
+Pharmaceutical Distributor Danco’s $765,000 False Claims Act Settlement Shows Importance Of Managing Customs Marking and Duty Compliance

 April 12, 2023